sebastianfeldmann/phpbu-laravel/README.md

     | phpbu configuration
     |--------------------------------------------------------------------------
     |
-    | Path to a valid phpbu configuration file.
+    | Path to a phpbu configuration file.
     | You can use a phpbu.xml or phpbu.json configuration.
     | If you use one of those the configuration above will be ignored.
     | This is deactivated by default so you can setup your backup using